Get 25% Your First Payment

 The sensitivity at the end of the rod is key in detecting panfish bites.

-The noodles are my go-to for bluegill and my bullwhips are my go-to for crappie, however, depending on the size of the fish and the bite – they are very interchangeable.
-The difference between the two is really in the backbone, and if you can only afford one… I recommend the Bullwhip.
+The Pan-Finesse is my go-to for bluegill and my Pan Dancer is my go-to for crappie, however, depending on the size of the fish and the bite – they are very interchangeable.
+A great quality panfish rod can go a long ways for working smaller finesse baits and detecting the lightest bites.
+It can also be beneficial for pinning down those accidental trophy fish.

 Light Line is Key for Panfish

 The lighter the better in most instances.
-2lb can be deadly for bluegill and 4 or 6 lb is ideal for crappie.
-When I’m ambitious I’ll use monofilament, as I find it less likely to detect when the fish breathe it in.
-However, when I don’t feel like respooling line I’ll go to braid with a fluorocarbon leader.
+2lb can be deadly for bluegill and 4 or 6 lb I’ve found are ideal for crappie.
+When I’m ambitious I’ll use monofilament, as I find it less likely to be detected when the fish breathe it in.
+However, when I don’t feel like respooling line, I’ll go to braid with a fluorocarbon leader – it requires less maintenance and of course has less line twists.

 Choosing a Reel